Fort Apache in Navajo County, Arizona — The American Mountains (Southwest)

 Erected by Fort Apache Historic Park and the White Mountain Apache Tribe.

 Location.
 33° 47.429′ N, 109° 59.291′ W. Marker is in Fort Apache, Arizona, in Navajo County.
-Marker is on Barracks Row, on the left when traveling west.
+It is on Barracks Row, on the left when traveling west.
 Marker is located at the Fort Apache Historic Park, 0.7 miles east of AZ-73 on Fort Apache Road.
 Touch for map.
 Marker is in this post office area: Fort Apache AZ 85926, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Boys' Dormitory (116) (within shouting distance of this marker); T.R.
+At least 8 other markers are within walking distance of this marker: Boys' Dormitory (116) (within shouting distance of this marker); T.R.
 School Cafeteria (119) (about 300 feet away, measured in a direct line); Barracks (115) (about 300 feet away); B.I.A.
 Club House (105) (about 400 feet away); Old Guard House (115A) (about 400 feet away); Officer's Quarters (106) (about 500 feet away); Adjutant's Office (117) (about 500 feet away); Girls' Dormitory (120) (about 500 feet away).
 Touch for a list and map of all markers in Fort Apache.

 More about this marker.
 All visitors to Fort Apache Historic Park must first register and pay admission at Culture Center, just to the left as you enter the park.